 |Lothian Buses Limited||HJS||£156,140.00||25|

-The funding is available to licensed bus operators (including community transport operators) located in or operating eligible vehicles based on routes within one of Scotland’s cities identified in the Programme for Government 2017 LEZ commitment (i.e. Aberdeen, Dundee, Edinburgh and Glasgow) and/or one of Scotland’s Air Quality Management Areas (AQMAs).
-EST will administer BEAR Phase 1 based on set eligibility criteria for grant funding agreed with Transport Scotland.
+BEAR funding is available to licensed bus and coach operators, local authorities and community transport operators located in, or operating eligible vehicles based on routes within one of Scotland’s cities identified in the Scottish Government’s Programme for Government 2017 LEZ commitment (i.e. Aberdeen, Dundee, Edinburgh and Glasgow) and/or one of Scotland’s Air Quality Management Areas (AQMAs).
+Energy Saving Trust administer BEAR based on set eligibility criteria for grant funding agreed with Transport Scotland.

 Eligible vehicles must meet the following criteria: